 Previously, June led a team developing new design and build approaches for composite structures.
-In earlier assignments, he was the director and program manager for the Boeing Converted Freighter program, where he oversaw profitability and execution of the 737BCF and 767BCF, and licensing for third-party freighter conversions.
+In earlier assignments, he was the director and program manager for the Boeing Converted Freighter (BCF) program, where he oversaw profitability and execution of the 737BCF and 767BCF and licensing for third-party freighter conversions.
 June also was a senior structures manager in Customer Support Engineering for twin-aisle airplanes, ensuring the rapid support of the global twin-aisle fleet.

 Before his assignment leading Long Beach, June led the New Mid-Market Airplane fuselage team, developing new design and build approaches for composite structures.
 June began his Boeing career in 2006 in Philadelphia as a structural analyst on the CH-47 Chinook program.
 He also worked on various programs and platforms, including rotorcraft, space shuttle and 747-8.
 After leaving Philadelphia, June worked in South Carolina as the Stress Liaison Engineering leader for the mid and aft sections of the 787 Dreamliner.
 He later moved to Italy to lead a cross-functional Engineering team supporting partners producing the 787 midbody fuselage and empennage.

 June has a Bachelor of Science in mechanical engineering from the Georgia Institute of Technology and an dual Executive Master of Business Administration from UCLA and the National University of Singapore.